avylove/python101/python101/lesson4_flow_control.rst

 * Common use cases
     * Validation
-        * When errors are uncommon, it is faster to catch errors than check all data
+        * When errors are uncommon, it is faster to catch errors than to check all data
     * Calling an external function
         * Smoothly handle unexpected issues that may arise calling external code
     * External environments